Ford Falcon (ED): Model range

 The ED Falcon range starts with the GLi, a fleet oriented model.
 GLi models were offered in both sedan and wagon forms and had the option of either a 4.0-litre SOHC straight six with 148 kW, or 5.0-litre OHV push-rod V8 with 165 kW.
 Each GLi had 14-inch steel wheels with wheel covers.
 Standard features included power steering, adjustable steering column, remote boot lid release, smart-lock remote keyless entry and immobilisation system, AM/FM radio/cassette and plastic fuel tank.
 GLi models were identified by the dark grey door handles, grille, mirrors and bumper inserts.

 The Futura name plate was brought back replacing the "Falcon S" trim.
 Features the Futura offered over the GLi included body coloured door handles and mirrors, availability of Black Pearl paintwork, demand wash-wipe feature on windscreen wipers (demand wipe only on GLi), ABS brakes, cruise control, full instrumentation pack (four ancillary gauges plus tachometer) with volt meter and oil pressure gauge, digital clock, lamps for ignition lock and map reading, eight-speaker Alpine sound system, carpeted door map pockets on front doors only, full cloth trim.
 Futura models shared the same engine and transmission options as the GLi with the exceptions of there being no manual transmission and no V8 option on the wagon.
+It appeared at the same time as the similar Holden Commodore Acclaim.

 Options on the base models included the choice of 15- or 16-inch (only available with sport suspension package) alloy wheels, sunroof, rear spoiler, cruise controls (GLi), trip computer, cabin fitted hand held fire-extinguisher, smart-lock integrated car alarm and air conditioning.

 The Fairmont duo represented the luxury variants of this Falcon series, whilst the XR models were the sports variants.